Skip to the content

 Being Heard can help you get your voice heard when you care for someone.
 Self advocacy is also about being able to have your own needs listened to, as well as speaking up for the person you care for.

-Updated in November 2022, the guides are packed with new information on carers’ rights, as well as how to speak up and look after your wellbeing.
+As well as being a solid source of information on your rights as a carer, the guides offer helpful tips on how to speak up and look after your wellbeing.
 For useful accompanying resources, such as a complaints letter template, see the links below.

 Click the relevant link below to download the Being Heard guide:

-You can order printed copies from our online shop.
+We have some printed copies which you can order from our online shop.

 Other useful resources

-The guide also features extra resources to download:
+The guide also features extra resources to explore:

 Latest updates